Responsible Conduct of Research

 The BPP RCR Program includes the following:

-Although the NIH Guidelines state that there “are no specific curricular requirements”, our on-line RCR training and seminar sessions will include these topic areas:
+Although the NIH Guidelines state that there “are no specific curricular requirements”, our RCR training will include these topic areas:

-- conflict of interest – personal, professional, and financial – and conflict of commitment, in allocating time, effort, or other research resources
+- conflict of interest personal, professional, and financial

 - policies regarding human subjects, live vertebrate animal subjects in research, and safe laboratory practices